richard512/craigslist-spam-detection/README.md

 # craigslist-spam-detection

-a basic method for detecting spam in craigslist photos
+a userscript for detecting spam in craigslist photos